Peanut Oil (Arachis hypogaea)

 Peanuts are one of the most calorific and nutritious foods – they contain protein, vitamin E and, minerals including zinc, magnesium and potassium.

-Peanut oil is both moisturizing and protective.
-Its emollient qualities work well with sebum and lift off impurities in a very gentle way.
+Peanut oil is both moisturising and protective.
+We use it in Ultrabland, where its emollient qualities work well with sebum and lift off impurities in a very gentle way.